djschlicht/digrapher/README.md

 This program will take a C source file and convert any characters it can into digraphs or trigraphs.
 This is purely for fun or as a quick way to add some obfuscation to your code.

+## What are digraphs?

+Digraphs and trigraphs are sequences ot 2 (digraphs) or 3 (trigraphs) characters found in source code that are treated as if they were one character.
+Take the character "{".
+Its digraphs equivalent is "<%" and its trigraph equivalent is "??<".

 ## How to Use

 To compile use: